UO-CIT-notWeso/CIT-Minor/README.md

 ## CIT 281 Labs:

 ## Lab 1 consists of:
-- Install and setup your personal computer with the software tools required for this course
+- Install and setup a personal computer with the software tools required for this course
-- Practice using software tools
+- Practiced using software tools
-- Practice terminal or shell commands
+- Practiced terminal or shell commands
-- Practice keyboard shortcuts
+- Practiced keyboard shortcuts
-- Create your first Node.js server-side JavaScript file
+- Creating a first Node.js server-side JavaScript file
 - (deliverable for project 1)

 ## Lab 2 consists of:
-- Use CLI commands for directory and file manipulation
+- Using CLI commands for directory and file manipulation
-- Use CLI commands for git commands
+- Using CLI commands for git commands
-- Setup git user credentials
+- Seting up git user credentials
 - New git repository
-- Initial JavaScript file
+- Initializing JavaScript file
-- Add file to git
+- Adding file to git
 - Ignoring files
 - Using diff to see changes
 - Using wildcards